This photo accompanied a story by John Katsilometes in the Las Vegas Sun this week:

 The display screen lists the most recent 16 numbers on which the ball lands on a roulette table.
 Four of the numbers in Romano’s photo are 20, meaning that in this particular stretch, two numbers were landed upon 75 percent of the time.
 The string started with a green zero, followed by 20-20-23-5-20-20, then the run of 19s.

-The the odds of the 19s hitting seven times in succession as 3 billion to 1 (the original version of the column cited incorrect odds as being 14 billion to one, which statistics experts have since noted were far longer than the single number 19 hitting seven times in a row).
+The odds of the 19s hitting seven times in succession are 3 billion to 1.
 Contacted this afternoon to ask for verification of the event and if the wheel has since been tested to make sure it is properly balanced and calibrated, Caesars Entertainment officials had not yet learned of the event.

 We’re awaiting word on what is certainly one of the rarest documented roulette runs in the city’s history.